mpisanko/photos/README.md

  - main function is the orchestrator and communicates with modules using a map containing keys:
     - `error` (which is populated in case of error with `message` and `code`)
     - `result` successful result of function call
+ - what do I do with that __MACOSX trash directory? manual exclusion seems a bit brittle..

 ###Points to consider: